 In the old days, businesses had to buy software from a big retail chain.
 Software companies had to pay for the shelf space.
 Unfortunately for businesses, consumers outnumber us and, as such, shelf space is mostly dedicated to consumers and very little is for business.
 This meant that the shelf space was quite expensive.
 Small developers focused on a niche application or a vertical market were out of luck.
 The only ones that got to market were the ones that commanded a high enough price that they could afford a direct sales force.
-Even Intuit had to leverage its consumer the connectivity goals and needs that businesses have.
+Even Intuit had to leverage its consumer products, Quicken and Turbo Tax, to gain shelf space for the business applications.
+The advent of the app stores changes everything.